Infinite-Dimensional Fermionic Symmetry in Supersymmetric Gauge Theories: Soft Theorems

 \subsection{Aspects of~$\CN=1$ Gauge Theories}

 Unless stated otherwise, we will use the conventions of~\cite{Wess:1992cp}.
 As was stated in the introduction, we will consider~$U(1)$ gauge theories with~$\CN=1$ supersymmetry.
-After fixing Wess-Zumino (WZ) gauge, the vector multiplet~$\CV$ is given by
+In the $\CN=1$ superspace formalism, one starts by introducing a vector superfield which has scalar fields $\CB$ (complex), $\CC$, $\CD$ a vector field $\CA_\mu$ and fermions $\Psi_\a$, $\L_\a$ as its components.
+The usual $U(1)$ gauge transformations elevate to supergauge transformations parameterized by two complex scalars $F$, $\ve$ and a fermion $\psi_\a$.
+This acts on the component fields as